mooman/rails3_sequel/README.md

     db:schema:dump
       Uses Sequel's schema_dumper.
 Stores output in db/schema.rb. db:schema:load
-      Does not work yet, but you can just run Sequel::Migrator on the schema file. db:seed
+      Uses Sequel's migration.
+Reads from db/schema.rb.
+    db:seed
-      Load the seed data from db/seeds.rb
+      Load the seed data from db/seeds.rb.
     db:version
-      Shows the current migration version
+      Shows the current migration version.
-    db:setup, db:test:load, db:test:purge
-      Not implemented yet
+    db:setup
+      Create the database, load the schema, and initialize with the seed data. db:test:load
+      Recreate the test database from the current schema.rb. db:test:purge
+      Empty the test database.

 Please note that db:create currently only works with PostgreSQL, MySQL, and SQLite.
 If you have other DBs, please contribute if you can!